nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_1_Environments.md

 Ubuntu typically comes with a system-wide installation of Python.
 When you run `sudo apt install python3-pip`, it installs pip specifically for the system's Python installation (Python 3 in this case).

+#### 🔸 Clash or Conflict:

+Running `wget https://bootstrap.pypa.io/get-pip.py` followed by `python3 get-pip.py` is generally **safe and should not clash with the existing Python installation** on your Ubuntu system.
+This process will install pip for Python 3 if it's not already installed.

 <br>

 ---